HKU-TASR/detzoo/README.md

    - **Description**: FPN is an architecture that uses a top-down approach with lateral connections to build high-level semantic feature maps at all scales, enhancing object detection performance, especially for small objects.
    - **Use Case**: Great for detecting objects across a range of sizes and in complex images.
    - **Source Code**:
-   - **Implemented in `detzoo`**: Adapted for seamless integration and compatibility with various backbones.
 3. **YOLOv4**:
    - **Description**: YOLOv4 is known for its speed and accuracy, making real-time object detection possible.
 It applies advancements like Weighted-Residual-Connections (WRC), Cross-Stage-Partial-connections (CSP), and Cross mini-Batch Normalization (CmBN).
    - **Use Case**: Perfect for real-time detection scenarios, such as video analysis and autonomous driving.
    - **Source Code**:
-   - **Implemented in `detzoo`**: Provides a PyTorch version of YOLOv4, maintaining its speed and efficiency.

 ## Contributing